 (2) Every power possessed by the Auditor General in carrying out his or her functions and responsibilities under the Auditor General Act, and every duty to comply with the exercise of such a power, is also a power and duty under this Act, subject to any necessary modification.

 Commissioner of the Environment

-50 (1) The Auditor General shall appoint a Commissioner of the Environment from among the employees of the Office of the Auditor General.
+50 (1) The Auditor General shall appoint a Commissioner of the Environment who shall be an employee of the Office of the Auditor General.

 Duties